 GPS, Global Positioning System, is a space satellite based navigation system, in contrary to LORAN and RNAV which are terrestrial / Earth based.
 It provides highly accurate time, positioning and speed information to its virtually unlimited users.
 The system is online 24/7/365 and not affect by weather whereas LORAN and VORs can be.
 Its navigation is based on a worldwide grid reference system (WGS84), constant knowledge of the spatial position of the satellites and a very accurate time system.

-At this time there are several GPS based navigation systems active or in the process of being commissioned: US - NAVSTAR (most commonly known), EU - Galileo, Russia - GLONASS and China - Beidou.
-The last three systems do not have dedicated devices as the US system has but for the user this means choice.
+At this time there are several GPS based navigation systems active or in the process of being commissioned: US - NAVSTAR (most commonly known), EU - Galileo, Russia - GLONASS, China - Beidou and Japan - QZSS.
+The last four systems do not have dedicated devices as the US system has but for the user this means choice.
 And having a navigation system capable of receiving more than one system means more accuracy and a much higher reliability.

 Most modern GPS capable mobile devices and dedicated aircraft navigation systems these days receive more than one system, mostly NAVSTAR and GLONASS.

 Satellite based navigation once started as a backup to good the old VFR / radio navigation systems (although some early users used it as their primary system) and it has evolved into an IFR certified navigation system serving direct navigation, enroute and GPS approaches to runways.

 Garmin has a number of aviator GPS capable watches (D2 series), which are ideal to be used as a navigation backup for flight instructors as they sometimes hop from plane to plane (I have one too!).
 Worthwhile to check out!

 The RMI, Radio Magnetic Indicator, is a combination of the directional gyro (heading indicator) with two bearing pointers.
 The double needle is the ADF/NDB and the single needle is the VOR or sometimes another ADF, depending on configuration.
 Usually the RMI compass card is a slaved one referenced to magnetic north.